 Overview of Fall workshops

 Dave reported that we have been offering 3-6 workshops a week all 2020.
 The workshops have all been very successful, very well attended.
 We have received great feedback.
 We have also offered Guest speakers throughout Fall.
 Dave shared that he has held 157 workshops with 6,531 duplicated attendances representing 2,352 unduplicated instructors with average per session attendance of 42, with some running into the hundreds.
 A lot of different content areas and we are continuing to keep these numbers going for Spring.
 Dave also shared the website Open OnDemand site Katie and Dave created years ago.
-We have several hundred instructional videos, tutorials and workshop archives.
+The website now has several hundred instructional videos, tutorials and workshop archives.

 Upcoming Workshops